-The 13-month CD is also available as an IRA (Traditional, Roth, and CESA) earning the same tiered APYs, with the same funding requirements.
+The 30-month CD is also available as an IRA CD (Traditional, Roth, and CESA) earning the same tiered APYs, with the same funding requirements.

-As stated in Security Service FCU’s Truth In Savings, the Early Withdrawal Penalty reads as follow:
+As stated in the Security Service Truth In Savings (TIS) disclosure, the Early Withdrawal Penalty reads as follow:

 Penalty amount will be calculated on the certificates current balance at the time of withdrawal.

-If your account has an original maturity of more than one year, but less than five years: We may impose an early withdrawal penalty equal to the amount of dividends earned, not to exceed 180 days of dividends.
+If your account has an original maturity of greater than one year, but less than five years: We may impose an early withdrawal penalty equal to the amount of dividends earned, not to exceed 180 days of dividends.
 In the event that the Certificate has earned less than 60 days of dividends, a penalty equal to 60 days dividends will be assessed to the account.

 Credit Union Overview

-Security Service Federal Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas ratio of 8.83% (excellent), based on June 30, 2015 data.
-Security Service FCU has an average capitalization level of 9.07%, a result of holding $8.78 Billion in assets, with $795.72 Million in equity.
-Please refer to our financial overview of Security Service Federal Credit Union for more details.
+Security Service Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.31% (excellent), based on June 30, 2022 data.
+In the past year, Security Service has increased its total non-brokered deposits by $549.51 million, an excellent annual growth rate of 6.22%.
+Please refer to our financial overview of Security Service Federal Credit Union (NCUA Charter # 11065) for more details.

-Security Service Federal Credit Union (NCUA Certificate # 11065) was established in 1956 for the benefit of the members of the U.S. Airforce Security Service Command.
-The Credit Union opened its doors with eight members and $25 in assets – a far cry from today’s membership of over 713,000 and assets in excess of $8.7 Billion.
+Security Service Federal Credit Union was established in 1956 for the benefit of the members of the U.S. Airforce Security Service Command.
+The Credit Union opened its doors with eight members and $25 in assets – a far cry from today’s membership of more than 794,000 and assets in excess of $12.4 billion.